About the Center

 Courses are offered through a combination of online learning opportunities, short webinars, and in-person formation groups.
 Day-long retreats are offered periodically to give students a chance to pray and learn together, to ask deeper questions in small groups, and to reflect in community on the journey of spiritual formation.

 Online courses are offered according to the liturgical calendar of the Episcopal Church, with courses offered during the liturgical season of Epiphany (roughly January and February), Lent (roughly March and April), Easter (May), and in Pentecost (usually in the Fall months, especially in September and October).
 An Advent teaching series will be offered on a limited basis.
+For more information, please click here to email the church office or complete the form below.

 Current Offerings